 - Once you upload the primary figure, the “Raw data” tab on the figure panel will be activated.
 It is currently optional for authors to upload raw data.
 However, we strongly recommend uploading the corresponding raw data along with all the processed data, thus promoting and helping Open data and Open Science, the other two pillars of ScienceMatters.

-- Conclusions: For Matters, you do not have to conclude the outcome of the observation and hence it is optional.
+- Conclusions: are optional, you do not have to conclude the outcome of the observation.

 - Limitations: Please be your own critic and specify the limitations of the work and how you could improve.

-- Conjectures: This is a unique new feature as well.
-Here you can tell the world what the next steps in your scientific journey are, following your first report and how you want to proceed.
-You can actually also invite other scientists to join this journey with you, promoting a sense of community and collaboration.
+- Conjectures: This is a unique new feature.
+Tell the world what the next steps in your scientific journey are, following your first report and how you want to proceed.
+Invite other scientists to join this journey with you, promoting a sense of community and collaboration.

-- Please try to allow other scientists to use the description of your methods.
-Regardless, we strongly recommend that you write in detail the methods used.
+- To allow other scientists to use the description of your methods we strongly recommend that you write in detail the methods used.

-- Here’s how we score your document: In summary, you submit a sound observation and we make sure that it gets published.
-If it is technically well done, we will publish it at Matters (a score of 4 or above on the Technical Quality scale of 0-10).
-If it is an outstanding observation, it has the chance of getting published at Matters Select (a score of 8 or above on all categories: Technical Quality, Originality and Impact).
-In the worst-case scenario, if your observation gets rejected, you get the option of depositing at Matters Archives (a score of 1-3 on Technical Quality), where you have the option of revising and resubmitting with appropriate improvements in quality.
-A score of 0 indicates that it is not suitable for publication at Matters and will be rejected with no option for submitting at Matters Archives
+- The scoring system: a sound observation that is technically well done, receiving a score of 4 or above on the Technical Quality scale of 0-10 will get published in Matters.
+If it is an outstanding observation, it has the chance of getting published at Matters Select (a score of 8 or above on all categories: Technical Quality, Originality, and Impact).
+A score of 1-3 on Technical Quality, gives you the option of revising and resubmitting with appropriate improvements in quality.
+A score of 0 indicates that it is not suitable for publication at Matters and will be rejected.

 - The more robust the validation of your data is, the better the score of your observation and the higher the chances of getting accepted to Matters and Matters Select.
 Please use at least two different methodologies or two different systems with enough replicates.
 We are not interested in stories; just correctly reported observations.